List of Green Bay Packers stadiums: Training facilities

 Since 1958, the Packers have hosted their yearly training camp at St. Norbert College, a private Catholic liberal arts college in De Pere, Wisconsin.
 Prior to their current training facilities, the Packers practiced at Rockwood Lodge between 1946 and 1949.
-The lodge is believed to be the first self-contained team training facility in pro football history.
-The lodge burned down in 1950 under suspicious circumstances, just one week before Curly Lambeau resigned from the Packers.
+The lodge, according to ESPN, is believed to have been the first self-contained team training facility in professional football history, although it burned down in 1950 under suspicious circumstances, just one week before Curly Lambeau resigned from the Packers.